malte-laukoetter/Laborus/README.md

 ## Features

 * Jobs in Minecraft
-* reward the placing and destroying of Blocks, the using of items and the killing and thaming of mobs
+* reward the placing and destroying of Blocks, the using of items and the killing and taming of mobs
-* Job Abilitys that eg. allow you to destroy blocks faster for 3 minutes every two hours
+* Job Abilities that eg. allow you to destroy blocks faster for 3 minutes every two hours
 * anti replace farming system that blocks the rewarding of the placing and destroying of blocks on the same spot so the economy isn't as easily exploidable
 * only allow doing the actions (eg. destroying of a block) after a specific level
 * Job Boni like special or multiple drops or repairing of items
 * completly configurable and translatable

-For full lists of all possible actions, boni and abilitys klick here
+A full lists of all possible actions, boni and abilities you can find in the Configuration section.

 ## How to use
 To use this plugin you need a [Sponge](https://spongepowered.org) Server that is supporting the SpongeApi Version 4.0.